 Keep Your Ego In Check

 One common reason that businesses fail is that their leaders fail to analyze the competition.
 After all, you likely started the business because you thought you could provide something different.
-But you can’t assume that your tactics are the most effective if you’re not aware of your competitors’ SEO.
+But you can’t assume that your tactics are the most effective if you’re unaware of your competitors’ SEO.

-Operating out of a vacuum isn’t going to get you far in the world of SEO, where relevant to the consumer is vital.
-You must be in touch with your target market’s search behavior and the regulations and algorithms surrounding search engine ranking.
+Operating out of a vacuum isn’t going to get you far in the world of SEO, where relevance to the consumer is vital.
+You must be in touch with your target market’s search behavior and the search engine ranking regulations and algorithms.

 While the details are ever-changing, the main idea remains the same.
 The competitive analysis provides you with data that you can pattern your content after.
 While it won’t boost your rankings overnight, it can exponentially increase your organic traffic, clout, and visibility over time.

-There are many tips and tricks for SEO, but not all of them apply to every website.
+There are many tips and tricks for SEO, but not all apply to every website.
 That’s why I created this list of resources on how to perform a competitive analysis.

 |The Guide to SEO Competitor Analysis||Guide||Moz|